Akshat017/Strave-free-readers-writers-problem/README.md

         /* perform writing */

         signal(rw_mutex);
-        // signal that rw_mutex has been released
+        // signal that a writer or a reader may resume its action

     } while (true);
 ```